How to Minimize Risk for Unpaid Overtime

 - File an unpaid overtime lawsuit in state court If the claim you file with DLS is unsuccessful.
 With a successful suit, you could recover compensation for your unpaid wages, overtime premiums, attorney’s fees, and more.

-What the Employment and Consumer Law Group Can Do for You
+What the Employment and Commerce Law Group Can Do for You

 The Employment and Commerce Law Group is dedicated to fighting for the rights of employees throughout Tennessee.
 If you suspect that you are owed unpaid wages or overtime premiums by your employer, let us help enforce your rights.
 Contact us today to discuss your case with our experienced employment lawyers.